Pelvic Pain: Pinning Down the Cause

 While some cases are simply a side effect of recent surgeries.
 Whatever the case may be, however, signs of pelvic pain should be monitored and discussed with a physician, as it may alert them to a medical concern that requires attention, such as:

 - Reproductive disorders including endometriosis, uterine fibroids, and adenomyosis, all of which may complicate pregnancy or even lessen the likelihood of pregnancy.

-- Urinary tract or bowl diseases such as irritable bowl syndrome (IBS), urinary tract infections (UTI), or chronic bladder irritations.
+- Urinary tract or bowel diseases such as irritable bowel syndrome (IBS), urinary tract infections (UTI), or chronic interstitial cystitis (IC).

 - Cancerous growths in the pelvic region.